Rick Igercich on how Justin Trudeau become the most effective handgun salesman in Canada

 To sign our petition calling on the feds to drop their latest attack on the law-abiding firearms community, please visit www.HandsOffOurGuns.com.

-Rick Igercich of the National Firearms Association joins me tonight to refresh our memories on how we got here and what we can do to fight back against the Liberals' latest undemocratic gun grab.
+Rick Igercich of the National Firearms Association joined Sheila Gunn Reid last Wednesday to refresh our memories on how we got here and what we can do to fight back against the Liberals' latest undemocratic gun grab.

+This is a free version of last Wednesday's episode of The Gunn Show with Sheila Gunn Reid.
+To get access to new episodes as soon as they become available, become a subscriber to RebelNews+.

 Don't Get Censored